Brendan Donovan Player Props: Cardinals vs. White Sox

-On Friday, Brendan Donovan (.439 on-base percentage in past 10 games, 67 points above season-long percentage) and the St. Louis Cardinals play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+On Saturday, Brendan Donovan (.452 on-base percentage in past 10 games, 77 points above season-long percentage) and the St. Louis Cardinals face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Marlins.
+He had three hits (going 3-for-5) in his last game against the White Sox.

 Brendan Donovan Game Info & Props vs. the White Sox